JonGanz/dot-files/README.md

 ```

 ### TODO
-- ansible vault
-- SSH
-    - once the SSH key has been added, we could replace `origin` with the proper SSH protocol so that we can push changes back up
 - Syncthings
 - Obsidian
 - git config
 - get my aliases back!
+- once the SSH key has been added, we could replace `origin` with the proper SSH protocol so that we can push changes back up
 - brave sync key & extensions
 - tiled window manager
 - tags and collapse into single playbook